zebrapurring/immich-native-macos/README.md

-# Native Immich on macOS
+# Unofficial Immich Installer

-Installing immich natively on macOS is 99% the same as installing on linux.
-This document highlights the differences
+If you want to install immich natively on linux, visit [arter97's repo](https://github.com/arter97/immich-native) for instructions and scripts to install immich on linux.

 ### Notes

  * This is tested on macOS Monterey and Sonoma (x86).

- * This guide installs Immich to `/opt/services/immich`.
-To change it, replace it to the directory you want in this README and `install.sh`'s `$IMMICH_PATH`.
+ * This installer will install Immich to `/opt/services/immich`.

- * The [install.sh](install.sh) script currently is using Immich v1.106.4.
+ * The installer currently is using Immich v1.106.4.
 It should be noted that due to the fast-evolving nature of Immich, the install script may get broken if you replace the `$TAG` to something more recent.

  * `pgvector` is used instead of `pgvecto.rs` that the official Immich uses to remove an additional Rust build dependency.